Responsible Luxury: Aligning Luxury and Sustainability through Practice Theory

 Please also include a research proposal of 1,000 words outlining the main features of your proposed research design – including how it meets the stated objectives, the challenges this project may present, and how the work will build on or challenge existing research in the above field.

-If you want to be considered for this funded PhD opportunity you must quote project code MKTG5090220 when applying.
+If you want to be considered for this self-funded PhD opportunity you must quote project code MKTG5090220 when applying.